garywige/axicom-scripting-training/Lesson 2/README.md

 }
 ```

 What is a **boolean expression**?
 A **boolean expression** can either resolve to `$true` or to `$false`.
 We'll touch on boolean expressions in detail later.
 For now, I'd like you to focus on how a **while** loop works.
 If the boolean expression resolves to `$true`, then the code inside of the curly braces gets executed **1 more time**.
-Then the expression is analyzed to see if it's still true before running through the block of code.
+Then the expression is analyzed to see if it's still true before running through the block of code again.
 This gets executed until the expression resolves to `$false`.
 We are going to create an **infinite loop** by making our while loop look like this:

 ```
 while($true){}